rmontag-uw/SALT-App/README.md

 # SALT-App
-The GUI Application for our SALT testing platform
+The GUI Application for our S.A.L.T platform